loganmarchione/loganmarchione.com/content/posts/2025/09/index.md

 | M5 T-nut                        | [8020.net](https://8020.net/14122.html)         | 48       | $0.35            | $16.80            |              |
 |                                 |                                                 |          | Total            | $216.88           |              |

-I also built the same rack (without hardware) using Misumi's 20x20 aluminum in [Tinkercad](https://www.tinkercad.com/) (this is a 3D model, so you should be able to rotate/zoom below).
-[Here is the STL file](/2025/09/homelab-10-mini-rack-v2/tinkercad-misumi.stl) if you want to download it.

-{{< threejs-stl version="0.179.1" id="mini-rackv2" width="600" height="600" color="#a7adb1ff" background="#e9e9e9ff" rotateX="-90" rotateY="0" rotateZ="0" center="true" stl="tinkercad-misumi.stl" >}}

 An important note is that not all 20x20 aluminum is the same.
 In the examples below, both are 20mm on all four sides, but the 8020.net aluminum "slot" opening is only 5.26mm wide, while the Misumi slot is 6mm wide.
-For example, [these](https://www.amazon.com/uxcell-Interior-Connector-Aluminum-Extrusion/dp/B07VP59DY5) hidden corner brackets didn't fit into the 20x20 aluminum from 8020.net, since the "slot" is 5.26mm, not a true 6mm, so keep that in mind.
+For example, [these](https://www.amazon.com/uxcell-Interior-Connector-Aluminum-Extrusion/dp/B07VP59DY5) hidden corner brackets didn't fit into the 20x20 aluminum from 8020.net, since the "slot" is 5.26mm, not a full 6mm.
+Because of that, I went with Misumi rails, since they have a wider slot, which would accept more third-party parts.

 {{< figure src="20250901_001.jpg" width="50%" loading="lazy" alt="20x20 aluminum" attr="20x20 aluminum from 8020.net" attrlink="https://8020.net/20-2020.html">}}

 {{< figure src="20250901_002.jpg" width="50%" loading="lazy" alt="20x20 aluminum" attr="20x20 aluminum from Misumi.com" attrlink="https://us.misumi-ec.com/vona2/detail/110302683830/">}}

+# 3D model

+I've been meaning to learn some basic 3D modeling, so this was a good excuse.
+I didn't need anything complicated like [Autodesk Fusion360](https://www.autodesk.com/products/fusion-360/personal) or [FreeCAD](https://www.freecad.org/).
+However, an Autodesk product called [Tinkercad](https://www.tinkercad.com/) fit the bill perfectly.
+The learning curve was very easy and they have great [tutorials](https://www.tinkercad.com/learn) to get you started.

+I built the new rack (without hardware) using Misumi's 20x20 aluminum in Tinkercad (this is a 3D model, so you should be able to rotate/zoom below).
+[Here is the STL file](/2025/09/homelab-10-mini-rack-v2/tinkercad-misumi.stl) if you want to download it.

+{{< threejs-stl
+    version="0.179.1"
+    id="mini-rackv2"
+    width="600"
+    height="600"
+    color="#a7adb1ff"
+    background="#e9e9e9ff"
+    rotateX="-90"
+    rotateY="0"
+    rotateZ="0"
+    center="true"
+    showEdges="true"
+    edgeColor="#000000ff"
+    edgeThreshold="5"
+    stl="tinkercad-misumi.stl" >}}

+For the next two models, there was no pre-existing model to import, so I had to break out the calipers and create these by hand.
+They're not perfect, everything is only accurate to the nearest whole millimeter.

+I modeled the shelves I was going to use.
+[Here is the STL file](/2025/09/homelab-10-mini-rack-v2/tinkercad_deskpi_rackmate_1u_shelf.stl) if you want to download it.

+{{< threejs-stl
+    version="0.179.1"
+    id="1u shelf"
+    width="600"
+    height="600"
+    color="#a7adb1ff"
+    background="#e9e9e9ff"
+    rotateX="-90"
+    rotateY="0"
+    rotateZ="0"
+    center="true"
+    showEdges="true"
+    edgeColor="#000000ff"
+    edgeThreshold="5"
+    stl="tinkercad_deskpi_rackmate_1u_shelf.stl" >}}

+I also modeled the patch panel.
+[Here is the STL file](/2025/09/homelab-10-mini-rack-v2/tinkercad_navepoint_1u_patch_panel.stl) if you want to download it.

+{{< threejs-stl
+    version="0.179.1"
+    id="1u patch panel"
+    width="600"
+    height="600"
+    color="#a7adb1ff"
+    background="#e9e9e9ff"
+    rotateX="-90"
+    rotateY="0"
+    rotateZ="0"
+    center="true"
+    showEdges="true"
+    edgeColor="#000000ff"
+    edgeThreshold="5"
+    stl="tinkercad_navepoint_1u_patch_panel.stl" >}}

 # Presenting: The mini-rack, v2